PawDevUK/Portfolio-react/README.md

 #### Updates

 - Added Node.js to skills
-- Card component
+- card component
-  - Added text reducer to card text
+  - added text reducer to card text
-  - Removed bootstrap
+  - removed bootstrap
-  - Added styled Button with "light" theme
+  - added styled Button with "light" theme
-- Removed width passed as props and used for rwd.
+- removed width passed as props and used for rwd.
-- Added css media and styled rwd based on media queries
+- added css media and styled rwd based on media queries
-- Added Bot Chat which slides out from the right on click.
+- added Bot Chat which slides out from the right on click.
-- Created "Contact" section with basic info and parallax background
+- created "Contact" section with basic info and parallax background
 - merged with Covid-app
 - added backend in node.js
 - component Contact with form to send me email directly.